iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 > I dont think I spent 125 hours in one day at a location very inaccurate and may skip a few days and hours<br> :date: __2020-06-25 20:51:58__

 > It is incredibly inaccurate.
 I live in Cranston.
 We went to the border of CT and got off the motorcycle for over 30 minutes.
 It didn't record my location at all that day.
 Now it's reading I was at Ace Hardware for HOURS.
 I wasn't there at all.
 Worthless.
 UPDATE - MY LOCATION DIARY HAS NOT UPDATED IN 10 DAYS.
 REMOVING THIS FROM MY PHONE.<br> :date: __2020-06-25 05:34:38__

-> Thus app is not working on my android smart phone.
-No locations are being recorded.<br> :date: __2020-06-24 19:24:21__

-> Completely inaccurate.
-This is the wrong solution.
-Should use Google COVID-19 Proximity Tracking API, which already works.
-But app relies on ineffective method that (sometimes) stores your (wong) location history locally and then flags you as a contact if RIDOH parameters have been met.
-So you still have to rely on people correlating information and calling you.
-Way too many variables will mean very slow, and never complete, adiption.
-Don't reinvent the wheel.<br> :date: __2020-06-24 05:16:21__

-> Remove covid19<br> :date: __2020-06-22 06:32:14__

-> F\*\** off big brother<br> :date: __2020-06-19 16:58:23__

-> Download the app and select language preference but can't proceed from that point.<br> :date: __2020-06-14 14:30:46__